Armistice Centennial Observed in Hamden's Memorial Town Hall

 Featured Speaker Anthony Cardo offered an inspirational address citing the service and sacrifice of his great-great-granduncle, Antonio Cardo, an Italian immigrant who came to the United States about 1912.
 Private Cardo was drafted into the U.S. Army in May 1918 and was assigned to the Quartermaster Corps.
-He was stricken that autumn with the dreaded Spanish influenza that killed tens of millions in the worldwide pandemic and sickened from 20-40% of American servicemen.
+He was stricken that autumn with the dreaded Spanish influenza that killed tens of millions in the worldwide pandemic and sickened more than 40% of American servicemen.
 Cardo died October 23, 1918, the same day in October his great-great-grandnephew Anthony would draw his first breath 76 years later.

 CLICK image to enlarge it